Is the government on course to raise confidence in the police to ‘its highest levels’?

 The British model of policing asserts that the power of the police to execute their duties depends on the common consent of the public, a concept known as “policing by consent”.
 For policing by consent to be effective, the police require the trust and confidence of the public.

 Various surveys provide information about public confidence in the police.
-For example the CSEW examines confidence levels in local forces, and the Independent Office for Police Conduct (IOPC) carries out an annual survey.
-There’s also a more frequent measure in the monthly YouGov survey, which gives a percentage of members of the public who believe the police are doing a good job.
+For example the Crime Survey for England and Wales (CSEW) asks respondents if they agree they have “Overall confidence in local police”, and the Independent Office for Police Conduct (IOPC) carries out an annual survey.
+A more frequent monthly YouGov survey tracks the percentage of the public who believe the police are doing a good job.

 What progress has been made?